ducanhpham0312/zeevision/frontend/README.md

 - Node.js (version 18 or later)
 - npm (for managing packages)
+- Start the customized `zeebe-test-bench` and build the application as instructed in the main README.

 **Clone the repository and navigate to the frontend folder in project directory:**